rpiambulance/website/README.md

 * [Justin Etzine] (http://github.com/justetz)

 #### Copyrights
-* Photos ending in `-DS.*` are copyrighted by David Sparkman and are used with permission from the author.
+* Photos are copyrighted by David Sparkman and are used with permission from the author.